cutthroat78/sionnach.xyz/content/ansible.md

 Ansible config files don't have to have all values.
 You just need to include the parameters you want to override.
 The default values for other parameters will come from the next config file(s) in the priority chain.
 This means you don't have to copy an Ansible config file and change the parameters to what you need, you can just create a new file and change the parameters you want.

-### Ansible's Order of What Configuration File to Use First
+### Ansible's Order of What Configuration File to Use First, Second, Third, etc.

 1. Parameters set using environment variables
 2. The file specified VIA ```ANSIBLE_CONFIG``` environment variable